Seasonal Oboe Care

 Carlos Coelho, one of the nation’s leading experts in Oboe preservation, restoration and care, cautioned Oboe players across North America to take steps to prevent needless damage to their instruments as the winter months approach.

-The occurrence of instrument harm rises significantly during the winter months and most often manifests itself as hairline cracks between tone holes.
-Ninety-nine percent of the fractures occur in an Oboe's upper joint and are the direct result of moisture imbalance within the wooden body of the instrument as warm, moist breath comes in contact with cold, dry wood.
+The occurrence of instrument harm rises significantly during the winter months.
+It most often manifests itself as hairline cracks between tone holes.
+Ninety-nine percent of the fractures occur in an Oboe’s upper joint.
+These are the direct result of moisture imbalance within the wooden body of the instrument when warm, moist breath comes in contact with cold, dry wood.

-Coelho noted that the act of playing an Oboe during the winter causes excessive moisture buildup in the bore as a byproduct of condensation.
+Coelho noted the act of playing an Oboe during the winter causes excessive moisture buildup.
 Instruments often become chilled in transport or simply take on the cooler ambient room temperatures associated with the fall and winter seasons.
-When warm breath flows through a cold Oboe, water droplets form along the bore's inner surface.
+When warm breath flows through a cold Oboe, water droplets form along the bore’s inner surface.
 Coelho compared it to what happens to a cold pitcher of water on a warm, humid day.

 Left unattended, the excess moisture penetrates the wood grain and causes it to swell slightly.
 The difference between the distended, moisture-laden wood near the bore hole and that near the surface causes stress to the instrument’s body.
 Cracks can often appear between trill tone holes and follow the grain of the wood, which travels lengthwise through an Oboe’s body.

 Keys to Cold Weather use and Care of Your Oboe or English Horn